MaayanLab/chea_kg_ts_appyter/static/help.md

 **Figure 4B.** Example of a transcription factor regulatory subnetwork output.
 The static image can be downloaded as a PNG or SVG by clicking at the links below the figure.

 #### 2. Bar graph representation of enriched TF ranks
 The bar graphs below depict the ranks of the top enriched TFs across the TF-target gene set libraries in ChEA3 (Keenan et al., 2019).
-Bar graphs are shown for the enriched TFs for the "up" and "down" gene sets at each time point.
+Bar graphs are shown for the enriched TFs for the "up" and "down" gene sets at each time point (Fig 4C).

 Here, a TF's rank within a given library refers to how well the TF's target genes within that library overlap with the input gene set (e.g. up genes at the "hour 3 vs hour 1" comparison) compared to other TFs within that library.
 The top enriched TFs are computed by finding the TFs with the lowest average rank across all six ChEA3 libraries (referred to as the MeanRank method).